It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 He is an eye doctor.

-I did hear a little bit, we by the way, we've got sound bites now for you Bland Paul fans.
+By the way, we've got soundbites now for you bland Paul fans.

-That's that's what Michael calls him.
+That's what Michael calls it.

-Yes, I I admire him.
+Yes, I admire him.

-Help people see, but so he is an eye surgeon.
+So he is an eye surgeon.

-His dad uh Ron Paul's an OB.
+His dad, Ron Paul's an OB, O-B-G-Y-N.

 He wants to revive the country.

-He wants to uh be able to help people nationally the way he's been able to help them as a doctor.
+He wants to be able to help people nationally the way he's been able to help them as a doctor.

-Well, m America has to be the preeminent country in the world, and when we're not we see what happens.
+Well, America has to be the preeminent country in the world.

-So that's your big beef, foreign policy.
+So that's your big beef, foreign policy?

-And uh I I agree with some of the libertarian ideas, but when it comes the reason uh Ron Paul and Rand Paul are so popular among the college crowd is because libertarians think uh drugs ought to be legal, and uh I I'm I believe uh that there are far too many laws that I think we can't go down the road.
+But when it comes, the reason Ron Paul and Rand Paul are so popular among the college crowd is because libertarians think drugs ought to be legal.

-Look at what's happening out in Colorado, and here in Ohio, they're talking about trying to get uh marijuana legalized and uh oh they will at some point.
+And here in Ohio, they're talking about trying to get marijuana legalized.

-Well, I I know, but I'm against it.
+Well, I know, but I'm against it.

-Uh I'm seventy years old.
+I'm 70 years old.

 No, I haven't.